dyne/Zenroom/lib/blindzap/docs/pbsch-profile.md

 4. **No Bitcoin transaction binding**: This profile does not include Bitcoin sighash or transaction serialization.

-5. **Fischlin deferred**: The full Fischlin extractable-Cmt is deferred to a future profile (`pbsch-v2`).
+5. **Pas-style extraction deferred**: The final paper-exact extractable-Cmt is deferred to a future profile (`pbsch-v2`).

-6. **Cmt is not paper-exact yet**: The checked RPBSch `LZK0` body now uses a private OR selector, and the Lua adapter requires CMT2 opening proofs, but the commitment profile is not the final straight-line extractable Cmt profile.
+6. **Cmt is not paper-exact yet**: The checked RPBSch `LZK0` body now uses a private OR selector, and the Lua adapter requires CMT3 opening proofs, but the commitment profile is not the final straight-line extractable Cmt profile.